netizen89/RobotCLIApplication/README.md

  Input can be given as command line arguments or as a file.

  Format : PyFile InputString/File
- File "command.txt" gives command string
+ * File "command.txt" is provided to give command string

  ## Testing
  Unit test cases for the CLI application are available.